hasura/graphql-engine/CONTRIBUTING.md

 All of the three components have a single version, denoted by either the git tag or a combination of branch name and git commit SHA.

 For all contributions, a CLA (Contributor License Agreement) needs to be signed [here](https://cla-assistant.io/hasura/graphql-engine) before (or after) the pull request has been submitted.
-A bot will prompt contributers to sign the CLA via a pull request comment, if necessary.
+A bot will prompt contributors to sign the CLA via a pull request comment, if necessary.

 ### Docs